 - Replace laundry softener in your softener drawer with white vinegar

 - Overnight, leave linen items in a full washing machine with 1-2 cups of white vinegar

 - For the best results, soak items in one gallon of water with one cup of white vinegar.
-Soak from ten minutes to overnight; length of time should not affect fabric or dye.
+Soak from ten minutes to overnight; the length of time should not affect fabric or dye.

-That being said, if you have washed your linen pieces with fabric softener or dryer sheets and find your garment to still be rough, I encourage you to try Step 2 of replacing your detergent with white vinegar.
+That being said, if you have washed your linen pieces with fabric softener or dryer sheets and find your garment still rough, I encourage you to try Step 2 of replacing your detergent with white vinegar.
 This will help break down any chemicals from these softeners and strip excess detergent and help the flax fibers soften naturally.

 Option 3: Try Baking Soda (my favorite method)

 I personally have had success in using baking soda to soften linen fabric.
 Baking soda has a pH of 9 which makes it a fabulous fabric softener for any fabric including linen.
 Just like with white vinegar, there are many methods to use baking soda to soften linen: